By the time we start listing November gardening jobs, we are in the thick of autumn and there are lots of things to keep an eye on.

 Once the leaves have fallen and the plants become dormant, it is time to get out your best loppers and best secateurs and prune most deciduous trees and shrubs, including apple and pear trees and roses.
 We wait until now because the sap will have retreated down the trunks, reducing the risk of excessive bleeding from pruning wounds.

-Pruning trees and shrubs may seem daunting but it is pretty straightforward if you remember a few key tips.
+Pruning shrubs and trees may seem daunting but it is pretty straightforward if you remember a few key tips.
 Keep the motto ‘look twice and cut once’ in mind, because over-enthusiastic pruning is hard to rectify and can ruin the shape of the plant.

-Also remember the 'three Ds' and start by removing dead, diseased and damaged growth.
-Then cut away branches that are rubbing against others causing damage to the bark, and any that are growing inwards, congesting the centre of the tree.
+Also, remember the 'three Ds' and start by removing dead, diseased and damaged growth.
+Then cut away branches that are rubbing against others causing damage to the bark, and any that are growing inwards, congesting the center of the tree.

-The aim is to create a goblet shape, with an attractive open centre that allows for good ventilation and keeps the tree healthy.
+The aim is to create a goblet shape, with an attractive open center that allows for good ventilation and keeps the tree healthy.

-Top tip: Trees to leave alone in autumn and winter include evergreens that can be damaged by cold, plums, cherries, apricots and almonds that can fall foul of silver leaf disease (prune these in midsummer) and early-flowering shrubs such as philadelphus and forsythia, as you will remove the blossom-bearing stems.
-You'll find advice on when and how to prune forsythia correctly in our guide.
+Top tip: Trees to leave alone in autumn and winter include evergreens that can be damaged by cold; plums, cherries, apricots, and almonds that can fall foul of silver leaf disease (prune these in midsummer), and early-flowering shrubs such as philadelphus and forsythia, as you will remove the blossom-bearing stems.

 As long as the soil isn’t frozen or waterlogged, this is the season for planting bare root trees.
 These types of plants are one or two-year-old ‘whips’ that look like long twigs but will soon grow and become robust, quickly-maturing trees.